cea-hpc/modules/doc/source/modulefile.rst

  Selected variant value is transmitted to the evaluating modulefile.
 A value must be specified for variant *name* and it must corresponds to a value in the accepted value list.
 Otherwise an error is raised.
+An exception is made if modulefile is evaluated in ``display`` mode: no error is raised if no value is specified for a given variant and variant is not instantiated in the :mfvar:`ModuleVariant` array variable.

  When the ``--default`` option is set, variant *name* is set to the *value* associated with this option in case no value is specified for variant in